-1 The Political Philosophy of Hume and Smith
+The Political Philosophy Of Hume And Smith

 The political doctrine of the classical economists was in fact liberal and consistent with their economic policy, despite its paradoxical relationship to the idea of a free market.
-Their standards of political practice-as distinct from doc-trine-can be described as "utilitarian," as that word is taken in its ordinary and limited meaning.
+Their standards of political practice-as distinct from doctrine-can be described as "utilitarian," as that word is taken in its ordinary and limited meaning.
 The political structure they advocated was a representative government of a type common in the liberal tradition.
-In the way they viewed the objectives of political organization, the econo-mists were in agreement with the political philosophers of the seventeenth century.
+In the way they viewed the objectives of political organization, the economists were in agreement with the political philosophers of the seventeenth century.
 The economists departed from them in certain practical, or utilitarian, matters.
-The econothem in certain practical, or utilitarian, matters.
-The econo-mists gave less emphasis to the methods of government than to its end; they were less exacting about the organi-zation of the state; and they believed that such matters were to be appraised by the success of any particular po-litical organization in achieving the primary ends of liberal-ism.
+The economists gave less emphasis to the methods of government than to its end; they were less exacting about the organization of the state; and they believed that such matters were to be appraised by the success of any particular political organization in achieving the primary ends of liberalism.
 In this sense their standards of political practice were utilitarian.
 This latitude did not, however, make them wholly indifferent to the form of government: although they looked upon the organization or structure of the state less critically than upon its intentions and its effects, they did believe in keeping the structure within the limits of what Smith called "republicanism."